-Capacity for American's mainline jet operations is expected to remain approximately flat in the fourth quarter of 2005 compared
+Capacity for American's mainline jet operations is expected to remain approximately flat in the fourth quarter of 2005 compared to the fourth quarter of 2004.

 Item 3.
 Quantitative and Qualitative Disclosures about Market Risk

 Except as discussed below, there have been no material changes in market risk from the information provided in Item 7A.
 Quantitative and Qualitative Disclosures About Market Risk of the Company's 2004 Form 10-K.